morganwallace19/markdown-finish/HugoPresentation.md

 ![Slide 3](<Netlify slides/Slide3.PNG>)

-Introduction to Netlify with an image that shows cloud computing/
+Introduction to Netlify with an image that shows cloud computing.

 ![Slide 4](<Netlify slides/Slide4.PNG>)